-Watch the video below for a details of your assignment and an overview of this guide.
+Watch the video below for details of your assignment and an overview of this guide.
 You can use the tab boxes on the left-side of the sections below to navigate through all of the resources you need to help you complete your assignment.

-Click on a scenario below to open a worksheet for your chemical.
+Click on one of the scenarios below to open a worksheet for your chemical.
 Use the sheet to guide you through your research and to record the answers to the questions.
 You can type your answers right onto the worksheet and save it as a Google Doc.
-There are two different assignments you will need to complete (one is a scenario where you are working in a lab and the other is about communicating scientific information to a non-scientific audience).
+There are two separate parts to this assignment you will need to complete (one is a scenario where you are working in a lab and the other is about communicating scientific information to a non-scientific audience).
 More details on Part 1 and Part 2 can be found in the tabs on the left.

 Question 1: is asking you to think about the information you might be looking for, it should be a quick answer but be specific, if you were thinking about a WHMIS what specific details would you be interested in?
-(I am always curious to see if the chemicals I am about to use explode at room temperature!).
 This is meant to help you to focus on what you need when you encounter a large quantity of information on a topic and should help you quickly sort out what is relevant or not.